 “We offer SLG (Service Level Guarantees) with a monthly Service Availability of 99.0% [feature], which means [bridge] you’ll have ‘always on’ connectivity in your business [benefit]”.

 Final Word: Gain the Skills To Tell Prospects ‘What’s in it for them’

 Gain the foundational sales skills everyone in sales needs to master with Selling Your Solution Training, whether asking the right questions to uncover problems, presenting your solution effectively, tactfully overcoming objections or presenting so efficiently that closing becomes easy.

-We equip participants with the knowledge and application skills to better assess customer needs, adopt a consultative selling approach, and avoid losing deals by not proposing inadequate solutions.
+We equip participants with the knowledge and application skills to assess customer needs better, adopt a consultative selling approach, and avoid losing deals by not proposing inadequate solutions.